 An important function of the International Ergonomics Association is to grant formal recognition to members of Federated Societies who have made outstanding contributions to the field of ergonomics on an international level.
 Such recognition is offered through the IEA awards.
 Although all the awards are presented during the IEA Triennial Congresses, some are offered annually and others only once every three years (triennial awards).

-Applications for the Annual awards are due 30th April each year.
 The following annual awards are currently offered: